Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 1. TITLE PAGE

-The title page should be prepared as described in the ‘Structure of a Research Article’.
+The title page should be prepared as described in the ‘Format of a Research Article’.

 3. MAIN TEXT